-A lot is said about rowers, but it’s important not to forget about the ninth person in the boat.
-A coxswain has a key role to play, and a good cox will make all the difference in a boat, helping a crew reach its full potential.
+A lot is said about rowers, but it’s important not to forget about the ninth person in the boat – the cox!
+A coxswain has a key role to play, and a good cox will make all the difference in a boat, helping the crew reach its full potential.

 A cox, (or coxswain) is crucial in navigation of the boat, along with coaching and motivating the crew.
 Since the rowers face backwards in the boat, they cannot see what is in front of them.
 So, most boats rely on a cox to look ahead and ensure that the water is clear.
 This enables the rowers to focus on their technique and to move in time with the other members of the crew.
 Coxes also have a steering mechanism, called the rudder, with which they are able to navigate the boat.
 This is fairly simple to use, but again allows the rowers to maintain their focus without worrying about turning corners and staying in a straight line.